valeria-va/ROS2_rUBot_tutorial_ws/Documentation/02a_ROS2_tutorial.md

 To create a launch file we have to:
 - create a "launch" folder in "src/ros2_tutorial/"
-- Inside create the launch file in different formats (python or XML)
+- Inside create the launch file in different formats (python, XML or YAML)
 - Enable the execution of all files in "launch" folder.
 For that you have to open "setup.py" file and make some modifications to:
     - Import some libraries
     ```shell